 At a young age, I had the great pleasure of finding fossil plants and marine invertebrates close to my parents’ house.
 My passion for paleontology ultimately led to a master’s degree, a PhD, and couple of postdoctoral positions.
 Although I like plants and vertebrates as well, I am primarily an invertebrate paleontologist.
 My research focuses mainly on biotic interactions among marine animals, but I also study many aspects of the fossil record of crustaceans.
 I have supervised research of >15 students.
 Currently, I serve as an associate editor for the journal PALAIOS.
 I also enjoy teaching classes related to general geology and paleontology, in addition to a wide variety of outreach activities and taking care of and enhancing the UA Museums paleontology collection.
 Feel free to contact me about any paleontology-related question you may have!

-- Interested in volunteering in the paleontology collections?
+- Interested in volunteering or an internship in the paleontology collections?
 Just contact me.

-- Are you a student and interested in a research project in invertebrate paleontology?
+- Are you a UA student wanting to do a research project in invertebrate paleontology?
 Please contact me.

 - We do have a Paleontology Collection Enhancement Fund.
 Please check it out for tax-deductible donations.

 Klompmaker, A.A., P.H.
 Kelley, D. Chattopadhyay, J.C.
 Clements, J.W.
 Huntley, and M. Kowalewski.
 2019.
 Predation in the marine fossil record: studies, data, recognition, environmental factors, and behavior.
 Earth-Science Reviews, 194: 472–520.